Connell High School

-Connell High School is a public high school located in Connell, Washington, serving over 500 students in grades 9–12.
+Connell High School is a public high school located in Connell, Washington, serving over 610 students in grades 9–12.

-The current principal is Bill Walker.
+The current principal is Stephen Wallace.
 The school's athletics nickname is the Eagles.
 Connell High School is part of the North Franklin School District in Franklin County, Washington.
 The school draws students from Connell, Washington and the surrounding towns of Mesa, Washington, Eltopia, Washington, and Basin City, Washington.
-The school's student body is roughly 64 percent Hispanic, 32 percent White, and 2 percent Asian.
+The school's student body is roughly 74 percent Hispanic, 24 percent White, and 1 percent Asian.

 Athletics

 Connell High School has a variety of sports programs and extracurricular activities in which students are allowed to participate.
 Sports include Football, Cross-Country, Volleyball, Soccer, Basketball, Wrestling, Track and field, Softball, Baseball, and Cheerleading.
 Since 2006 Connell has been a member of the SCAC East athletic conference after the Washington Interscholastic Activities Association reclassified its divisions.
 At that time Connell dropped from AA to A.